Phazzie/mixitfixit/refactoring_guide.md

         3. Update `backend/server.js` to import and use the functions from `geminiApi.js`.
 * **Action:** Create a module for input validation.
     * **Original Location:** validation logic is currently in `backend/server.js`.
+    * **Contract**: Create a contract for the validation functions, so it can be changed if needed.
     * **New Location:** create `backend/validation.js`.
     * **Broken References**: `backend/server.js` will no longer be doing validation logic.
     * **Relinking Steps:**